Sophie-Williams/cppFAM/README.md

 ## Included examples

 The source code contains the following examples:
-* `hvac_system_example` illustrates how a FAM could govern an HVAC fan unit to maintain a constant, comfortable temperature
+* `hvac_example` illustrates how a FAM could govern an HVAC fan unit to maintain a constant, comfortable temperature
-* `weapon_choice_example` illustrates how a FAM could let a game bot intelligently decide which weapon to use
+* `weapon_example` illustrates how a FAM could let a game bot intelligently decide which weapon to use

 ## References used in the creation of this software
 * "Fuzzy Thinking: The New Science of Fuzzy Logic" by Bart Kosko [(Amazon link)](http://www.amazon.com/Fuzzy-Thinking-New-Science-Logic/dp/0006547133/)